franleplant/nosleepjavascript-blog/content/blog/docker-essentials-for-front-end-developers/index.md

 ---
-title: Essential Docker for Front End Developers
+title: Essential Docker for Javascript and Front End Developers
 date: "2020-03-10"
 author: franleplant
 description: "Docker has become a widely used